jamesshore/quixote/CONTRIBUTING.md

 * `./release.sh` publishes to npm, github, and our [documentation site](http://www.quixote-css.com).

+## Testing Mobile Browsers

+To run tests against mobile browsers, you can either use a real mobile device or you can use a simulator.
+Either way, once you have the mobile OS running, the process is the same as it is on your desktop: start the web browser you want to test, then point it at the Karma server running on your computer.

+But, instead of loading `http://localhost:9876`, you'll need to substitute the name or IP address of your computer, such as `http://192.168.0.1:9876`.
+You'll also need to make sure there's no firewall running that prevents the mobile device from talking to your computer.

+### To run the iOS Simulator

+1. You'll need a Mac running a recent version of MacOS.
+2. Install XCode from the App Store (it's free).
+3. Select the "XCode" menu item and choose Open Developer Tool --> Simulator.
+4. The simulated iOS device will boot and can be manipulated normally.
+The window can be moved and resized by dragging the bezel.

+You can perform this one-time process to make it easier to run the Simulator:

+1. Locate XCode.app in the finder.
+It's probably in the Applications folder.
+2. Right-click XCode.app and select "Show Package Contents".
+3. Navigate to Contents/Developer/Applications.
+(This path is correct for XCode v11.3.1.
+It might be different for other versions.)
+4. You should see Simulator.app.
+Right-click it and select "Make Alias".
+5. Drag the alias to the Applications folder.
+You might find it useful to rename it to "iOS Simulator.app".
+6. From now on, you should be able to run the Simulator by opening the alias in the Applications folder.

 ## Finding Your Way Around

 All the Quixote source and unit test code is in `src`.
 Test code starts with an underscore.
 The `src` directory uses the following structure: